 7 on 7 Flag Football = 16

 Floor Hockey = 14

 Only players that have checked in for a game will be awarded a t-shirt.
-Players must be present to receive their own shirt, or may come into the campus rec office to get their shirt.
+Players must be present to receive their own shirt, or may come into the Spartan Recreation Office to get their shirt.